-A small technology start-up typically has limited resources (venture capital or self-funded) and is in the early stage of product development and commercialization.
+product development and commercialization.
 The team collaborates in an open, information-sharing environment, and the company has little corporate infrastructure or experience with trade secret protection.
 All team members are involved in all phases of the business, including R&D, product evaluation and testing, and customer and investor meetings.
 All confidential information is accessible to and shared by the team, and trade secrets have not been specifically identified, classified, or valued.

 The team may want to start by developing a trade secret policy and deciding on the roles and responsibilities of team members for implementing trade secret protection protocols.
 Then the team may determine what resources it can afford to allocate to trade secret protection and develop an operational and financial plan that optimizes cost and risk.
 Protective measures tailored to the risk will be important, likely focusing on physical and IT security, employee mobility, and third-party interactions.
-The risk of trade secret loss through employee departures and information sharing with suppliers, potential customers, and partners and through disclosures in the specification and examples of patent applications may be particularly significant, and so focusing protective measures on contracts, information-sharing protocols, employee exit processes and, where applicable, patent
+The risk of trade secret loss through employee departures and information sharing with suppliers, potential customers, and partners and through disclosures in the specifications and examples of patent applications may be particularly significant, and so focusing protective measures on contracts, informationsharing protocols, employee exit processes and, where applicable, patent or other intellectual property strategy will be important.
+The team may also focus on knowledge management including how to classify, label, share, and print valuable files along with developing role-based access controls.